MVVSquared/meproofit/GOOGLE_OAUTH_SETUP.md

    - Check that the Supabase database tables are set up (see DATABASE_SETUP.md)
    - Verify that Row Level Security (RLS) policies allow users to create/update their own profiles

-5. **OAuth redirect not working**
+5. **OAuth redirect not working / Redirecting to localhost instead of Vercel**
+   - **Fix 1**: Set `REACT_APP_SITE_URL` environment variable in Vercel to your production URL
+   - **Fix 2**: Configure Redirect URLs in Supabase:
+     - Go to Supabase Dashboard > Authentication > Providers > Google
+     - Scroll to "Redirect URLs" section
+     - Add your Vercel URL: `https://your-app-name.vercel.app`
+     - Add localhost for development: `http://localhost:3000`
+   - **Fix 3**: Make sure you're testing on the Vercel deployment, not localhost
-   - Ensure your Vercel deployment URL matches what's configured in Google Console
+   - The redirect URL should match what's configured in both Google Console and Supabase
-   - Check that Supabase redirect URL is correctly configured

 ### Security Notes